 This structure of the supply side of the economy has two peculiarities.
-First, productivity is affected by disaster shocks along with capital.
+First, productivity is negatively affected by disaster shocks along with capital.
+In the aftermath of a disaster, capital and productivity will grow at the same rate as before the disaster, but their levels will be lower than they would have otherwise been.
+This mechanism is consistent with the findings of empirical studies (e.g. Dell et al., 2012 and Hsiang and Jina, 2014).
+More specifically, Hsiang and Jina (2014), using evidence on a wide range of tropical cyclones, find evidence of near-permanent negative effects on the level of productivity and reject the hypothesis of an overshooting in productivity growth in the aftermath of disasters.
 Second, differently from Fernandez-Villaverde and Levintal (2018), we allow public capital $\bar{k}{g,t}$ to enter the production function, which is important for the study of the effects of natural disasters, as specified in the next section.